RESOURCES FOR MUSICIANS

 Modern Recording Techniques

 This is on its 9th edition so you know it has been around for a while.
 This covers the tools and day-to-day practices of music recording and production.
 You will learn the ins and outs of room acoustics and designing a studio.
 Gain techniques for mic placement and running a session.
 Get a solid grounding in both theory and industry practice.
-If you are wanting to get a more in-depth understand of many of the topics covered in the Youtube recommendation.
+If you are wanting to get a more in-depth understanding of many of the topics covered in the Youtube recommendations.
 This would be a good place to start.

 Musician on a Mission

 This is another channel similar to The Recording Revolution.
 He covers many of the same topics such as recording on a budget and mixing for self-recording artists.

 This Youtube channel is created by Warren Huart.
 He genuinely wants to help people make great music in any way that he can.
 He provides a lot of great content on his Youtube channel and has a lot of free resources on his website www.producelikeapro.com